aran-nascimento/aran-nascimento/README.md

 - 👋 Hi, I’m @aran-nascimento and I am a Applied Mathematics and Scientific Computing Student.
-- 👀 I’m interested in many different things, anything you show me will make me curious.
-I like food (hmmm, um cuscuz) and books.
+- 👀 I like food (hmmm, um cuscuz) and books.
-- 🌱 I’m currently learning about math, physics and automation of ETL processes, a little bit of SQL, Python/PySpark and AWS Services.
+- 🌱 I’m currently learning about math, automation of ETL processes, SQL, Python/PySpark and AWS Services.
 - 📫 Nice to meet you!

 <!---